thinktecture/relayserver/Documentation/en/3-installation.md

 ### onPremiseTargets Element

-List of On-Premises Applications to be supplied with inquiries by the On-Premises Connector.
+List of On-Premises Applications that the On-Premises Connector should be able to send requests to.